Canterbury Hills Camp

 Christian Community & Discovery

-Our nurturing Christian environment provides the support needed for campers to explore their own spirituality, develop their self-esteem, and enrich their faith.
-Each session the entire camp joins together for the Eucharist celebrated in the Anglican tradition.
+Canterbury Hills creates inspiring and engaging experiences that develop leadership skills, confidence, and resilience in a safe and inclusive environment.
+Immersed in nature, we experience God in and around us and build community values.
+Our nurturing Christian camp environment provides the support needed for campers to explore their own spirituality, develop their self-esteem, and enrich their faith.
 Canterbury Hills is excited to invite campers of all faiths and religious backgrounds to participate in our camping program.

 Canterbury Hills is anchored by the guiding values of inclusion, cooperation, love, service, and stewardship.
 Spirituality is practiced and developed through a positive, caring community that helps people become the best version of themselves, form faith connections, and embrace a sense of harmony with the wonders and rhythms of nature.